MRCIEU/MELODI-Presto/README.md

 sys	0m0.104s
 ```

+### Limitations

+[SemMedDB](https://ii.nlm.nih.gov/SemRep_SemMedDB_SKR/SemMedDB/SemMedDB_download.shtml) is an excellent resource but it is not a perfect representation of the literature.
+Precision ranges from 73-96% (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3509487/) meaning that many of the semantic triples are incorrect and missing.
+By refining the SemMedDB data we have attempted to reduce some of the noise, but will have inadvertently removed some useful content too.
+This trade off of signal to noise, as well as performance is difficult to obtain.

 ### Notes

-The call to PubMed is limited to 1 million articles.
+The call to PubMed is limited to most recent 1 million articles.

 ```
 http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi? {'db': 'pubmed', 'term': '', 'retmax': '1000000', 'rettype': 'uilist'}